entiretydotai/Learn-Haskell-Study-Group/README.md

 All the books, resources and study plan for learning Haskell.

-## For all the updates and keeping up with the study group [Join the Slack Group](https://join.slack.com/t/entiretyai/shared_invite/zt-iu8rnyyq-~a8cCdcMhKZ7yqzl4gLpVQ)

-## Goals

-1. Learn Haskell in Detail.
-2. Learn Data Structure in Haskell Way
-3. Implement Data Structure and Algorithms in Haskell and in your primary programming Language.

 ## Guidelines

 Refer [GuideLines](guidelines.md) for the guidelines to make this study group a successful one.